digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 upgrades, avoiding ambiguity and non-obvious side effects.
-If you require any of these types of changes, you may need to consider a redeployment with downtime, using any of the tools listed in `What are Zero Downtime Smart Contract Upgrades <#what-are-zero-downtime-smart-contract-upgrades>`__.
+If you require any of these types of changes, you may need to consider a redeployment with downtime, using any of the tools listed in `What is Smart Contract Upgrade <#what-are-zero-downtime-smart-contract-upgrades>`__.

-In this beta version of SCU, the following functionality has not yet been implemented, but may be implemented in future releases.
+In this version of SCU, the following functionality has not yet been implemented, but may be implemented in future releases.

 -  Retroactive interface instances are not compatible with SCU upgrades.